swhryan/swhryan.github.io/README.md

 # Growth Marketer

-#### Experienced Growth Marketer passionate about overcoming challenges through data-driven insights and deep understanding of consumers.
-Specialzed in performance marketing and creating and executing GTM strategies for diverse products across global markets
+#### Experienced Growth Marketer with a passion for overcoming challenges through data-driven insights.
+Specializing in performance marketing and executing GTM strategies for diverse global products

 **[Link to Portfolio](swh_portfolio.pdf)**
 **[Link to Resume](Ryan_Hong(_Resume_).pdf)**